What Private Label Gummies Really Cost

 • Oily or tacky surfaces leading to messy bottles, label issues, or higher reject rates

-In plain terms: a bottle that saves you a few cents can still cost you money if it slows the line or increases rejects.
+In short: a bottle that saves pennies can still cost you if it slows the line or spikes rejects.

 4) Quality and release overhead (testing is only part of it)

-Quality costs aren’t just “the lab bill.”
-They also include batch record review, release timing, and the operational reality of holding finished goods until they’re cleared for shipment.
-Those holds can affect storage needs and your cash conversion cycle-especially if you’re scaling quickly.
+Quality costs aren't just “the lab bill.”
+They also include batch record review, release timing, and the operational reality of holding finished goods until they're cleared for shipment.
+Those holds eat storage space and cash — especially when you're scaling.

 Yield loss: the cost driver most people don't model

-Gummies can be more yield-variable than other dosage forms.
-Even with solid processes, yield can move based on handling, piece consistency, curing behavior, and cosmetic standards.
+Gummies are more yield-variable than most dosage forms.
+Even with solid processes, yield shifts with handling, piece consistency, curing, and cosmetic standards.

 • Moisture drift that affects texture, stickiness, or piece weight